2019 WOMAN UP & PITCH COMPETITION INFORMATION

-The competition is a funding opportunity for women who wish to start a new business or grow an existing business.
-Entry applications will be accepted from April 30-June 7 and contests will be held in three locations – Detroit, Grand Rapids and Jackson.
+The competition is a funding opportunity for women who wish to start a new for-profit business or grow an existing business.
+Entry applications will be accepted from May 1-June 7 and contests will be held in three locations – Detroit, Grand Rapids and Jackson.
 Thirty total finalists will be selected, ten in each location, divided into two categories: growth and lifestyle.
 All finalists receive support services and technical assistance.
 Winners in each category at each location will be awarded cash prizes as follows:

 1st Place $10,000

 (1) The Michigan based, for-profit business must be majority owned and/or managed by a woman age 18 or older who is not related to any current Michigan Women Forward employee.

 (2) The woman must have played a significant role in conceiving the venture, hold a key management role in the business, be actively involved on a day to day basis and be the primary presenter at WomanUp & Pitch.
 MWF reserves the right to confirm that an applicant meets these requirements and can disqualify anyone at any time if it is believed that the eligibility guidelines were violated in any manner.

 (3) Entries will be organized into two categories: lifestyle and growth.
 All businesses will be judged based on the same criteria.

 - Lifestyle Business – a Lifestyle business is run by its owners to suit their lifestyle and provide them with income.
 In general, the business owner is not interested in growing the company into a larger enterprise that would need many employees, a management team or more resources.
 Examples include an independent coffee shop or retail store, an artisan producing and selling their own goods and a professional consultancy.
 Lifestyle businesses tend to not attract outside investors.